MiConnell/flexit-technical-interview-clone/flexlake/architecture.md

 **bonus:
 we provide a data catalog for them in addition to dbt documentation with a tool like [amundsen](https://www.amundsen.io/)**

+### this is taking the approach of database and infrastructure first with viz as a secondary consideration and can be deployed regardless of viz tool

 all of this would happen in one place as an online portal (similar to dbt cloud)

 - sql query editor
-- hosted flexit for online vizualization
+- hosted flexit report builder for online vizualization
 - hosted feature-rich documentation

 considerations: